tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/API.md

 # Clock API
 The API is intended for supporting many clock instances running in parallel.
-At the moment only oneinstance is supported and it is named *Default*.
+At the moment only one instance is supported and it is named *Default*.
 Using any other instance name will return *NotFound*.

 Any action that modify the clocks state required an *API-key*.